xenforo-ltd/docs/docs/devs/add-on-structure.md

 ### addon.json file

-`addon.json` is a file which contains a number of pieces of information which are required to help XF 2.0 identify the add-on and display information about it in the Admin CP.
+`addon.json` is a file which contains a number of pieces of information which are required to help XenForo identify the add-on and display information about it in the Admin CP.
 At minimum, your `addon.json` file should look like this:

 ```json title="addon.json"